B-McDonnell/autopi/docs/scripts/CSM_getip.md

 By default, the script will fetch the IP address of the active network interface (either eth0 or wlan0).
 If both eth0 and wlan0 are active, it will favor wlan0.

 # Output Format
-It will output "Interface: IFTERFACE\_NAME -- IP: x.x.x.x" on success.
+It will output "Interface: INTERFACE\_NAME -- IP: x.x.x.x" on success.

 # Implementation Notes
-The script internally uses netifaces to fetch the interface information, and parses the output.
+The script internally uses netifaces to fetch the interface information.

 # DETAILED IMPLEMENTATION
 Script requires python 3.7